 Too Little Vitamin D and the Risk of Dementia:

-Another previous study showed that inadequate vitamin D levels might be linked to a fate worse than death: dementia:
+Another previous study showed that inadequate calciferol levels might lead to a fate worse than death: dementia:

-After an average follow-up of six years, 171 of them had been diagnosed with dementia.
-Those who had the lowest levels of vitamin D in their blood at the beginning of the study were 50 percent more likely to have developed serious cognitive impairment.
+After an average follow-up of six years, doctors had diagnosed 171 of them with dementia.
+Those who had the lowest levels of calciferol in their blood at the beginning of the study were 50 percent more likely to have developed serious cognitive impairment.
 Those who were most severely deficient in this nutrient were 120 percent more likely to show clear signs of Alzheimer’s disease.

 Will Supplements Help?

-No one knows whether vitamin D supplements can stave off dementia in the elderly, but the evidence keeps mounting that low levels of this critical vitamin can increase the risk for serious health conditions.
+No one knows whether supplements can stave off dementia in the elderly, but the evidence keeps mounting that too little vitamin D can increase the risk for several serious health conditions.
 Unfortunately, the trouble lies in know whether supplements make a difference.
-The volunteers for most of the clinical trials had adequate vitamin D levels at the outset, so that the researchers were not able to see whether correcting low levels would change the outcome (Rejnmark et al, PLOS One, July 7, 2017).
+The volunteers for most of the clinical trials had adequate calciferol levels at the outset, so that the researchers were not able to see whether correcting low levels would change the outcome (Rejnmark et al, PLOS One, July 7, 2017).